datavetaren/prologcoin/README.md

 ## Blockchain and queries

-In Prolog you have an axiomatic set (called the "program") and then you ask queries using that axiomatic set.
-Here we can imagine that the blockchain is just a query to be asked that can be continually extended.
-We'll have the constraint that users are only allowed to add goals to the query as long as the overall query doesn't fail.
+In Prolog you have an axiomatic set (called the "program") and then you ask queries based on the axiomatic set.
+Here we imagine that the blockchain is just an indefinitely global expandable query.
+We have the constraint that users are only allowed to extend goals to the global query as long as the overall query doesn't fail.

 For example,